holochain/docs-pages/src/pages/references/glossary.md

 #### Public-key signature

 The hash of a piece of data, encrypted with a private key.
 It can be decrypted by anyone who has a copy of the public key, which allows them to verify authorship of the signed data.
-In Holochain, the [author](#author) of any [record data](#record-data) that gets published to the [DHT](#distributed-hash-table-dht) attaches their signature to each of the [DHT operations](#dht-operation) they produce, to prove authorship and allow third-party tampering to be detected by others.
+In Holochain, the [author](#author) of any [record data](#record-data) that gets published to the [DHT](#distributed-hash-table-dht) attaches their signature to each of the [DHT operations](#dht-operation) they produce, to prove authorship and allow third-party tampering to be detected.

 #### Public/private key pair